 Windows Server 2019

-Important: editions that are not listed in the above table are not officially supported.
-This includes, for example, Windows Embedded.
+Important: Editions not listed in the table are not officially supported.
+This also includes Windows Embedded, for example.

 Supplied MSI package

 Simple installation of a standard agent with manual configuration via configuration files.

 Configuration via GUI, individual configuration per host possible.

 The package from the agent bakery is installed for the first time by hand or by script and automatically updated from then on.

 Alternatively, you can also distribute the MSI package via other paths, such as the Microsoft Active Directory.
 The installation can be completely automated here using the MSI format.

 You install the Windows agent by installing the MSI package.